 Featured Recipe: Simple Grilled Salmon & Vegetables

-Most meat and seafood fits on a paleo diet.
+Most meat and seafood fit into a paleo diet.
 Meat is a source of lean protein, and protein is the building block of all cells and tissues.
 Protein also helps keep you full.
 Watch out for pre-marinated and cured meats that may contain added sugar.
-Common meat and seafood choices include:
+Common meat and seafood choices in the paleo diet include:

 Grass-fed meat is recommended on the paleo diet because it is leaner than meat from grain-fed animals and has more omega-3 fatty acids, the healthy fats that reduce inflammation in the body and protect your heart.
 A typical American diet is high in saturated and trans fats and lower in healthy poly- and monounsaturated fats, hence the paleo diet's emphasis on grass-fed meats.

 Look for chicken raised without antibiotics and try to source your meat from a local farm to learn more about how it was raised.

-Choosing wild seafood over farm-caught may help boost your omega-3 intake too.
-That's not always the case, but look for wild salmon and other sustainably-caught seafood when you're eating paleo.
+Choosing wild seafood over farm-caught may help boost your omega-3 intake, too.
+Look for wild salmon and other sustainably-caught seafood when you're eating paleo.

 Featured Recipe: Cauliflower Steaks with Chimichurri

 There is little argument over the health benefits of fruits and vegetables.
 They are chock-full of vitamins, minerals, fiber and antioxidants.
 The only caveat for paleo dieters is that some vegetables are starchy (e.g., potatoes) and some fruits are higher in sugar (e.g., bananas).
 So, if you are trying to lose weight or watch your blood sugar levels, eat these in moderation.
 In fact, potatoes are banned from some strict versions of the diet.

 Many paleo followers wonder if bananas are paleo, because of their higher sugar content.
 They are considered paleo.
-One medium banana has 100 calories, 3 grams of fiber and 26 grams of carbohydrates.
+One medium banana has 113 calories, 2 grams of fiber and 26 grams of carbohydrates.
 Bananas are an unprocessed, whole food with a good source of potassium.